Are you under an investigation by HM Revenue & Customs?

 Use the old Yorkshire idiom; “When in doubt, say nowt.”

-In the majority of tax investigations, HM Revenue & Customs will request either a formal or informal meeting & interview conducted by HMRC with you.
+In the majority of cases, HM Revenue & Customs will request either a formal or informal meeting & interview conducted by HMRC with you.

-There is no legal obligation to meet with an inspector, apart from in criminal and there is no legal obligation to meet with an inspector (apart from in criminal and Code of Practice 9 (COP9) investigations) and we recommend that no-one meet with them during this time.
+There is no legal obligation to meet with an inspector, apart from in criminal and there is no legal obligation to meet with an inspector (apart from in criminal and COP9 enquiries and we recommend that no-one meet with them during this time.

 They will not tell you that there is no legal obligation to attend a meeting to discuss your tax affairs and will try to persuade you to meet with them – this can do you more harm than good!